Martype/XrmToolBox.AccessTeamUpdater/README.md

 * You can click the values of the link columns (Name, Id, Regarding Object) to open the records in your default browser.

-* Deselect "Divergent Only" to get a list of teams regardless of whether their "AccessRights" match those of the selected Access Team Template.
+* Deselect "Divergent Only" to get a list of teams regardless of whether their "AccessRights" mismatch those of the selected Access Team Template.

 * You can use the field "FetchXml Filter" to limit the list of teams to be changed.
 \